KQM-git/TCL/fluff/miscellaneous-entries.md

 ## Maximum Original Resin
 Original Resin can go past the cap of 160, up to a cap of around 2000 Resin.

+## Crafted Food Item Limit
+Crafted food items have a limit of 2000 per unique item.

 ## Evidence Vault

 {% page-ref page="../evidence/fluff/miscellaneous-entries.md" %}